mstksg/inCode/copy/entries/machines-1.md

 To put it in terms of `settableAuto`:

-*   The "input" of `settableAuto` is our `Maybe Int` by which we specify to reset or allow to increment by one as normal.
+*   The "input" of `settableAuto` is our `Maybe Int` by which we convey or decision to reset or allow to increment by one as normal.
 *   The "output" of `settableAuto` is the "head" of the `ACons` that is returned --- the `x`, `y`, etc.  It's the `Int`, the counter.
 *   The "state" of `settableAuto` is, in essence, the `n` of